pran-7-5/eco_style/README.md

 Administration
 ________________________________________________
+I don't understand how every country has its own constitution whereas the person living there is the same human.
+There should not be something called citizen rights, there should be the same human rights only for all countries.

-The government has no business in business. convert all gov manufacturing and service to private.
+The government has no business in business, converting all govt manufacturing and services to private.

 Reduction of police muscle and fire and vehicle speed.
 Free speech.
 Right to information.

 Abolition of schools and colleges (sports and art clubs, markets, online apps are enough for meeting and discovering new people already)

-We may have to abolish the marriage, which doesn't have any significance today = needs more thinking.
+We may have to abolish marriage, which doesn't have any significance today.
+(Court is entering homes while there is no violence yet, 99.9 % of women and children can't access the court in the first place.)
+A woman can agree to have a child if she has resources for the entire life.
+(Nothing else can be enforced.)

 LGBTQ = The population is too high right now, so I don't have a problem, only if they don't make test tube babies, they can adopt I guess.
 No marriage regulation is required.
 No recognition is required.
 The right to freedom is already there.